 An Act to authorize the Discontinuance of Certain Railways and to Revest in Her Majesty Certain Lands comprised therein, and for incidental and other purposes.

-[Assented to 18 September 1975.]

 Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title